-CoolSculpting, or cryolipolysis, is a cosmetic treatment that removes excess fat in stubborn areas.
-It works by freezing fat cells, killing and breaking them down in the process.
+CoolSculpting, or cryolipolysis, is a cosmetic treatment that freezes excess fat to remove it from stubborn areas.

 CoolSculpting is a non-invasive procedure, meaning it does not involve cuts, anesthesia, or instruments entering the body.
 It was the most used body sculpting procedure in the United States in 2018.

 CoolScuplting is a fat reduction method that targets fat in body areas that are more challenging to remove through diet and exercise.
 It carries fewer risks than traditional fat reduction methods such as liposuction.
 However, while it is mostly safe, it is important for people to be aware of some potential side effects.

 This article takes an in-depth look at CoolSculpting, including how it works, its effectiveness, cost, plus side effects and risks of the procedure.

 CoolSculpting is a branded form of fat reduction method called cryolipolysis.
 It has Food and Drug Administration (FDA) approval.

 As with other forms of cryolipolysis, it uses freezing temperatures to break down fat cells.
 Fat cells are more affected by cold temperatures than other cells.
 This means that the cold does not damage other cells, such as the skin or underlying tissue.

 During the procedure, the practitioner vacuums the skin above the area of fatty tissue into an applicator that cools the fat cells.
 The cold temperatures numb the site, and some people report feeling a cooling sensation.

 Most CoolSculpting procedures take around 35–60 minutes, depending on the area a person wishes to target.
 There is no downtime because there is no damage to the skin or tissue.